 - 3/4 cup plain whole milk Greek yogurt

 - 3 cups milk

-- 2 (3.3 oz) pkg instant white chocolate or cheesecake pudding mix
+- 2 (3.3 oz) pkgs. instant white chocolate pudding mix or cheesecake pudding mix

 - 1 tsp vanilla extract